 A shape-shifting pop architect who turned theatricality and raw vulnerability into a global movement for self-acceptance.

-Born Stefani Germanotta on Manhattan's Upper West Side, Lady Gaga exploded from downtown club scenes into a global supernova with her 2008 debut 'The Fame.'
-She quickly proved she was more than a dance-pop act, using fashion as a confrontational art form and her music as a platform for outsiders.
-Her 2011 album 'Born This Way' became an anthem for the LGBTQ+ community, blending metallic beats with a message of radical inclusivity.
-After a pivot into jazz with Tony Bennett and a raw, stripped-back performance in 'A Star Is Born,' which earned her an Oscar, Gaga cemented her status as an artist who refuses boundaries.
-Her work consistently merges high-concept spectacle with a deeply personal plea for kindness, making her one of the most culturally significant figures of her generation.
+Stefani Germanotta released 'The Fame' in 2008, exploding from downtown club scenes into a global phenomenon.
+Born on Manhattan's Upper West Side, she used fashion as confrontational art and her music as a platform for outsiders.
+Her 2011 album 'Born This Way' blended metallic beats with a message of radical inclusivity, becoming an anthem for the LGBTQ+ community.
+She pivoted into jazz with Tony Bennett and delivered a raw performance in 'A Star Is Born,' earning an Oscar.
+She won an Academy Award for Best Original Song.
+Her work merges high-concept spectacle with a deeply personal plea for kindness.

 1981–1996